Life and science Down Under

 2A's at 3B's

-But Florian is not the first student we have sent for a research exchange with the help of a UiO:LifeScience mobility grant: Anne Klemm and Aman S. Chahal spend three months each at the 3B's Research Group at the University of Minho in Portugal.
+But Florian is not the first student we have sent for a research exchange with the help of a UiO:LifeScience mobility grant: Anne Klemm and Aman S. Chahal spent three months each at the 3B's Research Group at the University of Minho in Portugal.
 Both Anne and Aman also received additional funding for their research training at 3B's from Erasmus+ staff mobility grants.
 Our two A's were warmly welcomed at 3B's by Manuela E. Gomes's research group and were both working closely together with Manuel Gomez-Florit, another familiar face from the YoungCAS 2017 workshop.

 Despite the same destination, the motivation for choosing to go out for research exchange at 3B's was very different for Anne and Aman.
 As a mechanical engineer, Anne wanted to broaden her research skills in biomaterials science and learn more about cell culture experiments involving seeding cells on highly porous TiO2 substrates.
 So for Anne, the most important aspect of working at 3B's was the chance to work together with our former postdoc Manuel, who happens to be the expert when it comes to cell culture experiments with similar TiO2 scaffolds that Anne is investigating in her PhD project.
 Aman, on the other hand, was already an experienced cell biologist, but he was interested in learning time-lapse video microscopy and how to generate stem cell spheroids for cell migration and 3D cell invasion studies.
 In addition, the group of Manuela Gomes at 3B's had expertise in incorporating blood derivatives into biomaterials to guide cell activity, which is also one of the research objectives in Aman's PhD research.